 What happens when my child reaches 18?

-If you feel that adoption or fostering is not right for you at this stage, there are other ways you can help.
-You might want to consider:
+If you feel that adoption or fostering is not right for you at this stage, you help in other ways:

-- Finding out about voluntary work and befriending schemes from your local council.
+- Find out about voluntary work and befriending schemes from your local council.
 Many local authorities have independent visitor schemes for children in care who have little or no contact with their family.
-For more details, contact your local council.